 How amazing is it when an idea you have in your head becomes reality.
 For my final cover for CHILD Magazines I collaborated with the uber talented Nathan Johnson from Blacklist Studio (and dad of two) – he created all of the coverline artwork.
-Surrounding yourself with ridiculously talented, genuinely caring people like Nathan and my amazing photographer Sue Stubbs, who nailed this shot for me, is the best.
+Surrounding yourself with ridiculously talented, genuinely caring people like Nathan is the best.

 Gwen Stefani aka Hollaback Girl was my inspo for this cover art.
-The song is said to be Gwen’s stance on her preference for being a leader not a follower (ie: not a girl who is confined to holla back what others say for her), and that’s what I wanted my final August 2016 ‘Creativity + Education’ cover to express.
+The song is said to be Gwen’s stance on her preference for being a leader not a follower – not a girl who is confined to holla back what others say for her, and that’s what I wanted my final August 2016 ‘Creativity + Education’ cover to express.

 Read more about what stories I chose to run in my very last issue of CHILD at the beautiful childmagsblog.com